raagav1311/Hand_sign_Recognition_EdgeImpulse/README.md

 **License:** GNU General Public License v2 (GPL-2.0)
 **Classes:** 29 (A-Z + Space + Delete + Nothing)

+https://studio.edgeimpulse.com/studio/841539/impulse/2/pretrained-model This has link to test the model and you can use the images from the kaggle sets to test the prediction.

 Expected directory structure:

 ```